-Of course, this can also be accomplished by keeping the aircraft in a hangar when not in use.
-While many pilots only do this if a storm is coming through, keeping a plane stored in a hangar can reduce sun damage to seats.
-Remaining vigilant will also protect the aircraft’s exterior from unnecessary wear and tear.
+Sun exposure reduction can also be accomplished by keeping the aircraft in a hanger when on the ground.
+While many pilots only do this if a storm is coming through, keeping a plane stored in a hanger can reduce sun damage to seats and also to the aircraft exterior.

 Our Dyes are FAA Approved and Burn Certified

 The dyes we use have a burn certification and are approved by the Federal Aviation Administration (FAA).